Home » Barcelona » Barcelona Zoo tickets

 Every zone is designed to mirror the native environment of the respective species, giving an insight into the varied habitats, vegetation, ambiance, etc.

-Let’s take you through the different zones of Zoo Barcelona.
+Let’s take you through the different zones.

 Land of Dragons